PREVIEW: THE GOUGE

 I HAVEN’T FORGOTTEN WHAT YOU DID!

 I didn’t respond to the text messages after that.
 I was too frightened.
 I didn’t recognize the number, not even the area code.
-I blocked the number, and hoped that somehow it all go away.
+I blocked the number and hoped it would somehow all go away.
 But it wouldn’t.
 My eyes had seen that message.
 My mind had deduced that message.
 I knew exactly what they were talking about.
 Someone knew my secret.

 Sloan was looking at me.
 I knew she was waiting to hear what I wanted to do.
 She loved me as much as I loved her.
 Her eyes told me that she wanted this to be my choice.
 Whatever I decided, she would follow and be by my side the whole way.
 That kind of loyalty isn’t easy to find.
 I owed her and her family honesty.